ImportedReality/Imported-Realms-Site/content/docs/info/mods.md

 - Copper Items
 - CoreProtect
 - EssentialsX
+    - Core
-- EssentialsX Chat
+    - Chat
-- EssentialsX Spawn
+    - Spawn
+- GSit
+- Hsrails
 - LuckPerms
 - Squaremap
 - Vault
 - ViaBackwards
 - ViaVersion
+- WildLoaders

 If enough players request a specific mod, it will be taken into consideration.